Master’s of Science Degree in Educational Technology (Online)

 Drexel University School of Education

 Educational technology is revolutionizing the way in which students and employees learn at an astonishing rate.
 There are so many opportunities available to educators and corporate professionals who want to shape the future of teaching, training, and learning through instructional technologies.
-Drexel’s Master of Science (MS) degree in Learning Technologies prepares students to create learning solutions for an interconnected world.
+Drexel’s Master of Science (MS) degree in Educational Technology prepares students to create learning solutions for an interconnected world.
 The curriculum is built on a framework of national education standards, digital literacy, design thinking, learning sciences, and field experiences.
-In a world that depends on instant information, the Learning Technologies graduate program is the ideal preparation for a broad range of careers in education and business settings.
+In a world that depends on instant information, the Educational Technologies graduate program is the ideal preparation for a broad range of careers in education and business settings.

 Graduates with a master’s in educational technology will be able to:

 - Apply instructional design principles to create high-quality learning formats that align with ISTE standards